My Book Recommendations

 Humane Vitae by Blessed Pope Paul VI (free online version)

 14. Begin learning how to handle common objections against Christianity and/or the existence of God.

 This is a vast area with many sub-groups of recommended reading.
-I will recommend some big titles that I think are crucial in getting started in the area of Christian apologetics:
+I will recommend some big titles that I think are really helpful for getting started in the area of Christian apologetics (in no particular order):

 Making Sense Out Of Suffering by Peter Kreeft